Trans-Siberian Railway: Travel Advice

 1st class or SV (short for spalny vagon or sleeping car)

-Preparation for the trans-Siberian railway is a meticulous affair.
-Tickets cannot be purchased until 90 days before departure, some visas require a formal invitation, and trains do not wait for you if you’re running late.
+Preparation for the trans Siberian railway is a meticulous affair.
+Tickets cannot be purchased until 90 days before departure, some visas, like a Russian visa, require a formal invitation, and trains do not wait for you if you’re running late.
 But with some forward planning, it can all come together and your journey through Russia, Mongolia and China will be as smooth as can be hoped.

 Booking your train ticket